 Surgeons also agree on the management of common complications (like contracture scar tissue around the implant) as well.
 Post-operative massage as a technique to prevent complications was favored by half of all respondents.
 If capsular contracture does occur, surgeons generally treat it with anterior capsulectomy the first time, and either total capsulectomy or anterior capsulectomy with acellular dermal matrix subsequent times.

 Despite a lot of media attention in recent years, the majority of ASPS surgeons are still reluctant to implement fat grafting – the practice of transferring fat from other parts of the body to the breast area.
 Many have not yet invested in 3D modeling technology because they aren’t convinced it’s more effective than low-cost methods of aesthetic assessment.
 Surgeons are uncertain about the safety with regard to possible interference with breast cancer screening results.

 “I think this report suggesting common standards for augmentation, in addition to the fact that there were 280,000 breast augmentations performed in 2015, should give patients greater confidence,” says Dr. B. Aviva Preminger MD.
 “Safety and positive outcomes have soared along with the procedure’s rising popularity over the years,” she adds.

 The amount of research and abundance of procedures done in recent years has boiled down breast augmentation to a widely-accepted science.
-However, there are many individual factors that affect the decisions along the way, as well as the final outcomes; so the best way to approach breast enhancement surgery is always with a one-on-one consultation with an experienced, board-certified plastic surgeon like New York’s Dr. Preminger.
+However, there are many individual factors that affect the decisions along the way, as well as the final outcomes; so one of the best way to approach breast enhancement surgery is always with a one-on-one consultation with an experienced, board-certified plastic surgeon like New York’s Dr. Preminger.
 Call 212-706-1900 to schedule yours today.